Latest business news and events

 Government guidance for closing certain businesses and venues has been updated.

 Applications for support grants for businesses required to close by law or severely financially impacted are open.

 Going to work

 To help contain the coronavirus, everyone who can work effectively from home must do so.
-Where people cannot (for instance people who work in critical national infrastructure, construction or manufacturing) they should continue to attend their workplace, even if this means working in someone else's house.
+Where people cannot (for instance people who work in critical national infrastructure, construction or manufacturing) they should continue to attend their workplace in a COVID safe manner, even if this means working in someone else's house.
 This is essential to keep the country operating as safely as possible and supporting vital sectors and employers.